Baldo by Hector D. Cantú and Carlos Castellanos for January 05, 2022

 2. Missing large

-rbstefka over 2 years ago
+rbstefka almost 3 years ago

 I remember many years ago when a classmate who was Latino admitted that he failed his Spanish course.
 Someone said “How can you flunk Spanish since it’s your native language?”
 His comment was “How can you flunk English when it’s your native language?”